We’ve been thinking this week!

 Early Years 1

 Children will have the chance to bring and open/shut item from home.
-They will introduce the item and share it with friends in class.
+They will introduce the item and share it with

 Early Years 2